lucapresicce/Bayesian-Transfer-Learning-for-GeoAI/data/README.md

 ## Case Study Datasets

-Introducing now `.Rdata` objects containing the preprocessed set of data used in Section 5.
+Introducing now `.Rdata` objects containing the preprocessed set of data used for the analyses.
 * `NDVI_data_2024_05_12.RData`: preprocessed data for multivariate analysis in Section 5 (reference date of data 05/12/2024);
 * `SST_data_2022_06_21.RData`: preprocessed data for univariate analysis in Supplement Section 6 (reference date of data 06/21/2022);